Mosquitoes (film): Production

 Directors Valentina and Nicole Bertani co-wrote the screenplay with Maria Sole Limodio based on their childhood experiences.
 600 girls were auditioned for the three lead roles.
 The film was shot in Emilia-Romagna, specifically in Ferrara, Castel Bolognese, and Cotignola.
 Filming also took place in Verona, Turin, and Ivrea.

 Release

 Intramovies acquired the international sales rights to the film in July 2025.
 The film had its world premiere at the 78th Locarno Film Festival on 12 August 2025.

-It will compete in the International competition section of the 56th International Film Festival of India in November 2025.
+It competed in the International competition section of the 56th International Film Festival of India in November 2025.
+Following its festival run, the film was theatrically released in Italy on 11 June 2026 by Adler Entertainment.